-We break down the best U.S. wireless carriers
+These are the best wireless carriers in the U.S.

 Cons:

-- Need specific phones for full network
+- You need specific phones for full network

-Another interesting MVNO is Visible, which makes use of Verizon's LTE network to provide unlimited data for $40 per month.
-There is no 5G access here yet but it does come with unlimited hotspot data at 5Mbps.
-It's worth keeping in mind that Visible only uses the LTE network, meaning no access to roaming or 3G if the signal gets weak.
-For most people this is fine, but it does mean you should double-check the coverage map before signing up.
+Another interesting prepaid carrier is Visible, which uses Verizon's network to provide unlimited data for $40 per month.
+Visible also comes with unlimited hotspot data at 5Mbps.
+It's worth keeping in mind that Visible only uses the LTE and 5G networks meaning there is no access to roaming or 3G if the signal gets weak.
+For most people, this will be fine, thanks to the Verizon LTE network's massive coverage area.

-There are no direct multi-line discounts but you can join a group of other people to participate in Party Pay.
-This can bring your cost all the way down to $25 per month with four people in the party.
-Each person is responsible for their own bill and account with Party Pay.
+Visible fully supports Verizon's 5G network as long as you have a phone that supports it.
+Your speeds will be limited to 200Mbps while connected, even on Ultra-Wideband, but realistically, this is plenty.
+Keep in mind that not all Verizon-compatible phones work on Visible, so check before you sign up.
+Visible is one of the cheapest ways to gain access to Verizon's full 5G network, and with unlimited data, it's a bargain even before Party Pay.

+There are no direct multi-line discounts, but you can join a group of other people to participate in Party Pay.
+It can bring your cost down to $25 per month with four people in the party.
+Visible has made it extremely easy to join a party thanks to the community feature on its website.
+Each person is responsible for their bill and account with Party Pay.
 Visible is a good option if you want a lot of data for a low price with no frills.

 Pros: